You've probably seen many different types of blue blocking glasses online.

-You now know of all categories and sub-types of blue blocking glasses on the market today...
+So that's it... you now know the main categories and sub-types of blue blocking glasses on the market today.

-Have I still given too much information above?
-Let me simplify my message even further:
+Have we given too much information above?
+Let us simplify the message even further:

-For daytime use, if you're spending lots of time in front of screens or under artificial light, I'd always recommend daytime blue blocking glasses.
+For daytime use, if you're spending lots of time in front of screens or under artificial light, we would always recommend daytime blue blocking glasses.

 For nighttime use there are five different options:

 With blue blocking glasses, your sleep will thank you tonight - your eyes and overall health will do so 10 years even down the road.